microsoft/presidio/docs/anonymizer/index.md

 | mask | replaces the PII with a given character | `chars_to_mask` - the amount of characters out of the PII that should be replaced. <br> `masking_char` - the character to be replaced with. <br> `from_end` - Whether to mask the PII from it's end. |

 !!! note "Note"
-    If anonymizers map is empty of "DEFAULT" key is not stated, the default anonymizer is "replace" for all entities.
+    If anonymizers map is empty or "DEFAULT" key is not stated, the default anonymizer is "replace" for all entities.
 The replacing value will be the entity type e.g.: <PHONE_NUMBER\>